-When I picked up President Richard Muma’s novel, I hoped it would be innovative and transformative for me personally.
+When I picked up President Richard Muma’s book, I hoped it would be innovative and transformative for me personally.
 It was neither, but in the scope of history, I see the appeal of the name to the average reader.

 “Student Centered, Innovation Driven” establishes itself as “A Guide to Transforming Higher Education.”
 I think this title is the singular aspect of the book that does not deliver.
-This novel is short, falling at 156 pages, preface not included.
+This book is short, falling at 156 pages, preface not included.
 I went into this book with zero expectations or preconceived notions.
 I transferred to Wichita State last year, and had no clue who President Muma was.
 Nor did I know the history of WSU at its inception.
-This novel successfully tells me about both.
+This book successfully tells me about both.

 The story opens with “What to expect”, which establishes the story as a collection of vignettes– or short moments pieced together — with collective themes.
 I believe this story could have benefited from being an anthology from multiple presidents or faculty of WSU.
 This would allow for a variety of perspectives, solutions and understanding of the ideas the novel proposes.